Syria moves to ensure Iranian oil supplies do not falter

 The two sides discussed "the provision of petroleum products by ensuring the regular arrival of oil tankers into Syrian ports", the agency said.
 It said this was "to ensure meeting the needs of the Syrian people and avoid any shortages".

-In July last year Iran granted Syria a $3.6 billion credit facility to buy oil products, according to officials and bankers at the time.
+In July last year Iran granted Syria a $3.6 billion (2.28 billion pounds) credit facility to buy oil products, according to officials and bankers at the time.
 Syria also imports oil from Iraq.

 Halqi spoke to a delegation of Iranian officials headed by First Vice President Eshaq Janhangiri, who said Iran was keen to help in the reconstruction of Syria.
 He also met with Rouhani who repeated a call for dialogue and political negotiations to end the crisis, Iran's IRNA news agency reported.